mvdnbrk/laravel-mix-docs/hot-module-replacement.md

 If you run 'npm run hot' to enable hot reloading, the function will set the necessary `http://localhost:8080` base url.
 If, instead, you use `npm run dev` or `npm run production`, it'll use your domain as the base.

+> {note} If you configured versioning, you will need to [make it optional](https://laravel-mix.com/docs/master/versioning#optionally-versioning-files).
+Hot Module Replacement will not work with versioning enabled.
+By enabling versioning for production only, you will be able to use Hot Module Replacement in development.

 ### Usage on HTTPS

 If you develop your app on an HTTPS connection, your hot reloading scripts and styles must also be served via HTTPS.